codcube/webize/README.md

 if you use email, [procmailrc](config/dotfiles/.procmailrc) configures delivery to hour-dirs.

-we type 'localhost' often without :8000 so we use the classic DNS and HTTP ports in the default config. if needed you can invent your own daemon invocations with a >1024 port specifier, or enable low-port binding on linux-compatible OS:
+we type 'localhost' often without :8000 and use classic DNS and HTTP ports in the default config. if needed you can invent your own daemon invocations with a >1024 port specifier, or enable low-port binding on linux-compatible OS:

     sudo setcap 'cap_net_bind_service=+ep' /usr/bin/ruby